-Explain that services can respond to the needs of these groups of people in innovative ways.
-For example, people who have visual impairment can have service information provided in different formats or people from ethnic minority groups can have a care worker from the same ethnic group providing the care for them.
+Explain that care services can respond to the needs of these groups of people in innovative ways.
+For example, people who have visual impairment can have information provided in different formats or people from ethnic minority groups can have a care assistant from the same ethnic group providing care for them.